tlk/window.onerror-ignore/README.md

 window.onerror-blacklist
 ========================

 Collection of javascript exceptions that are most likely created by badly written extensions, malware or other unknown sources.
 The errors were collected using a window.onerror handler such as https://github.com/tlk/window.onerror

-It is my intention to restrict this blacklist to errors that are independent of the site(s) where they were found.
-As a consequence, web application specific errors are excluded.
-When in doubt, I don't add it.

-I haven't decided how to structure the findings, so for now the data format is: ```"<exception>" line: <number> col: <number> <js-source-url> <user-agent>```
+The blacklist only contains errors that I concluded could not be caused by the site itself, and the data format is: ```"<exception>" line: <number> col: <number> <js-source-url> <user-agent>```

+#### How do you know that it's safe to include in the blacklist and to ignore?
+I used this procedure: Let t1 and t2 be the start and end time of your log-files, then search all the javascript files that have been served from your site during that period.
+You can do `grep -r admwl .` in your (minified/compressed/uglify'ed) javascript directory to find any occurrences.
+It's easy when all versions of your (minified) js-files are stored in git or similar.
+If you find no occurrences of that string, then it should be safe to conclude that the error was triggered by something else than your code.

 #### Why is this useful
 If you do not already keep a serverside log of javascript exceptions that take place in your web applications, I can only recommend you to start doing that.
 You will most likely discover a few new things about your applications, and as a side effect you will also discover that really weird things happens in the real world browser environments out there.